vantage-sh/docs.vantage.sh/docs/cost_reports.md

     <img alt="Cost Report Exports" width="60%" src="/img/custom-csv-export.png" />
 </div>

 When the Export is finished generating, you’ll receive an email with a link to download the exported data, typically within a few minutes.
-An export with groupings of "Service category" and "Service subcategory" would look like the image above in a spreadsheet tool.
+An example export in a spreadsheet tool with groupings of "Service category" and "Service subcategory" is shown above.